tranqnhan/LowBudgetTicTacToe/README.md

 - HOW TO START THIS PROJECT: Go to release file, download the binary, and follow instructions in the release.
 - AUTHORS: Nhan man
 - USER INSTRUCTIONS: It's a tic tac toe game.
-- PROBLEM: I have to make a tic tac toe program to pass.
+- PROBLEM: I have to make a tic tac toe program to pass C++.

 # How I Make The Masterpiece